Introducing Pappnoptikum Papercraft Designs!

 Quality Papercrafts from Pappnoptikum

-The name Pappnoptikum (pronounced papp-nop-ti-kum) is a combination of the words paper and panoptikum (German for waxwork), but the core business of Pappnoptikum is firmly papercraft designs and utilises the unique artwork of landscapes, towns, cities and fairytales from different local artists.
+The name Pappnoptikum (pronounced papp-nop-ti-kum) is a combination of the words paper and panoptikum, (which translate as the German for waxwork).
+However, the core business of Pappnoptikum is firmly papercraft design.
+It utilises the unique artwork of landscapes, towns, cities and fairytales from different local artists.

-“One of the projects that’s very close to our hearts is the Victorian paper dolls range called ‘Familie Steampleton’ or ‘The Steampletons’.
-We lost our hearts to this project the instant we saw the artwork from our illustrator Natalia Grebenjuk for the first kit!”.
+“One of the projects that’s very close to our hearts is the Victorian paper dolls range called ‘The Steampletons’.
+We lost our hearts to this project the instant we saw the artwork from our illustrator Natalia Grebenjuk”.

 The Steampletons on Hochanda